 The vegetable garden, the epicenter of a revolution

 The potato, for its part, is undoubtedly the most successful example of the integration of a New World vegetable into the French agricultural landscape.
 Since Parmentier, its cultivation has become widespread throughout the country.
-By 1930, it was no longer seen as a curiosity, but as a pillar of rural subsistence.
+By 1930, it was no longer seen as a curiosity, but as a cornerstone of rural subsistence.

 Thus, in 1930, the presence of New World vegetables in the French countryside was neither uniform nor systematic.
-It was the result of a slow process of botanical, but also cultural, adaptation, shaped by local conditions: climate, agricultural practices, culinary traditions, and popular perception.
+It was the result of a slow process of botanical, but also cultural, adaptation, shaped by local conditions: climate, agricultural practices, culinary traditions and popular perception.

-Soups, stews, casseroles: cooking in a cauldron
+Soups, stews, casseroles: the cuisine of the cauldron

 The cauldron remains the heart of the home...the symbol of the hearth...

-Your 1930s recipe boxes are available now!
+Your recipe sets from the 1930s are available now!

 Go ahead and choose your cauldron!